concise-ee/k8s-ws/README.md

       * run the shell installation process with `./google-cloud-sdk/install.sh`
 * kubectl (https://kubernetes.io/docs/tasks/tools/install-kubectl/) - if you already have one, then check that it is at least version 1.16
-* Linux users:
-    * Verify that you can use docker without sudo (https://docs.docker.com/engine/install/linux-postinstall/)

 ### Connect to workshop k8s cluster and create your personal k8s namespace
 Open the terminal, define some variables: